7 Reasons Why Your Brand Voice is Everything

 Brands that try to appeal to everyone will appeal to no one.
 Even in the real world, there is no one universal language that every single person in the world understands.

 Target markets exist because consumers trust brands that speak their language, hence the importance of a good brand voice.

 6. Effective brand voice turns your audience into loyal customers.

 Studies have shown that people tend to connect with brands on an emotional level, with 59% of consumers buying from brands they trust.
 It’s this emotional connection that can convert a prospective customer into a brand enthusiast.

 By creating an effective and consistent brand voice, your customers will develop an emotional attachment and sense of loyalty to your brand.

 People usually don’t take kindly to double backs and instability.
-Consistency provides this sense of security people don’t often get.
+Consistency provides this sense of security that people don’t often get.
 In a similar vein, consumers prefer consistent brands.

 Brands that know who they are–by a commutative property–also know their customers well.